masdmh/one-click-hugo-cms/site/content/_index.md

 image1:
-	alt: A close-up of a paper filter filled with ground coffee
+	alt: In the beginning
-	image: /img/products-grid3.jpg
+	image: /img/episode-1.jpg
 image2:
-	alt: A green cup of a coffee on a wooden table
+	alt: From chaos to order
-	image: /img/products-grid2.jpg
+	image: /img/episode-2.jpg
 image3:
-	alt: Coffee beans
+	alt: All creatures great and small
-	image: /img/products-grid1.jpg
+	image: /img/episode-3.jpg
 ---